Mechanical Engineering Technician

 Opportunities are especially good for mechanical engineering technician's with experience.

 According to Ministry of Business, Innovation and Employment estimates, the number of people in the role remained relatively flat between 2010 and 2012.
 However, demand for their services has been rising.

-Mechanical engineering technician and mechanical engineering draughtsperson appear on Immigration New Zealand's immediate skill shortage list.
+Mechanical engineering technician and mechanical engineering draughtsperson appear on Immigration New Zealand's regional skill shortage list.
 This means the Government is actively encouraging skilled mechanical engineering technicians from overseas to work in New Zealand.